Academic Catalog

 Faculty:

-Aliyev, Babini, Brooks, Dyal, Madrid, Maloney, Ngo-Bigge, Rivas, Shadroff
+Aliyev, Babini, Brooks, Dyal, Madrid, Maloney, Ngo-Bigge, Rivas, Ryan, Shadroff

 Nursing is a profession whose focus is the diagnosis and treatment of human responses to actual and potential health problems.
 The Nursing Program prepares individuals to provide professional nursing care to clients in critical, acute, chronic and out-patient settings.
 The Nursing Program is approved by the California Board of Registered Nursing and is accredited by the Accreditation Commission for Education in Nursing.
 Refer to Accreditation Commission for Education in Nursing (ACEN) in Nursing Associate in Science in Associate Degree Programs for further details.